Discovering Distinctive "Semantics" in Super-Resolution Networks: Diving into the Deep Degradation Representations of SR Networks

-SRGAN-wGR is trained using the widely-adopted DIV2K dataset \cite{DIV2K} with \emph{only} bicubic-downsampled LR inputs.
+\textbf{From CinCGAN to Generic SRGAN.} Notably, the training of CinCGAN involves degraded images (DIV2K-mild).
+It actually performs simultaneous restoration and SR. We also wonder how this kind of degradation-related semantics manifest in classical SR networks (without exposure to other degradation types except for downsampling).
+Therefore, we adopt a generic GAN-based SR network SRGAN \citep{srgan,esrgan} to conduct the visualization experiment.
+SRGAN is trained with DIV2K dataset \citep{DIV2K} with \textbf{only} bicubic-downsampled LR images.
 According to the common degradation modelling in low-level vision, we use three datasets with different degradation types for testing: 1) DIV2K-clean: the original DIV2K validation set containing only bicubic downsampling degradation, which conforms to the training data distribution.
-2) DIV2K-blur: apply Gaussian blur kernel on the DIV2K-clean set, thus making it contain extra blurring degradation.
+2) DIV2K-blur: introduce blurring degradation with Gaussian blur kernel on the DIV2K-clean set.
 The kernel width is randomly sampled from $[2, 4]$ for each image and the kernel size is fixed to $15 \times 15$.
 3) DIV2K-noise: add Gaussian noises to the DIV2K-clean set.
 The noise level is randomly sampled from $[5, 30]$ for each image.
-Hence, these three testing datasets are aligned in image content but different in degradation types.
+These three testing datasets are aligned in image content but different in degradation types.

-Visualization result for SRGAN is given in Fig.\ref{pic:srgan_cluster}(b), where a clustering trend similar to CinCGAN is clearly demonstrated.
-This evidence for existence of degradation-related semantics is even much stronger, since the three testing sets now share exactly the same contents but still have distinct discrepancy in clustering.
+As shown in Fig.\ref{pic:srgan_cluster}(d), a clustering trend similar to CinCGAN is clearly demonstrated.
+This provides stronger evidence for the existence of degradation-related semantics.
+Even if the three testing sets share the same content, they are still separated into distinct clusters according to the degradation types.
+In the supplementary file, similar phenomena are observed with other network structures.
+Note again, shallow SRCNN does not have such feature discriminability (see Fig.\ref{pic:srgan_cluster}(c)).

-There, we successfully find the semantics hidden in SR networks.
+There, we successfully find the semantics hidden in {deep SR networks}.
 They are perceivable to human when visualized in low-dimensional space.
-Specifically, \emph{\textbf{semantics in SR networks are in terms of degradation types regardless of the image contents}}.
+Specifically, \emph{\textbf{semantics in deep SR networks are in terms of degradation types regardless of the image contents}}.
 Simply but vividly, we name this kind of semantics as deep degradation representations (DDR).